Search

 How Geometric Dimensioning and Tolerancing Works

-For instance, if there was a table that would be acceptable with a height between 640 mm and 670 mm, 30mm would be the tolerance.
+For instance, if there was a table that would be acceptable with a height between 640 mm and 670 mm, 30 mm would be the tolerance.

-However, the tolerance for the table communicates that a table that is 640 mm high on one side and 670 mm on the other, or has a waved surface with 30mm variation, is acceptable.
-To appropriately tolerance the product, a symbol is needed to communicate the design intent of a flat top surface.
+However, the tolerance for the table communicates that a table that is 640 mm high on one side and 670 mm on the other or has a waved surface with 30 mm variation, is acceptable.
+To appropriately tolerance the product, a symbol is needed to communicate the design intent of a flat-top surface.
 As a result, in addition to the overall height tolerance, a flatness tolerance must be included.

 In a similar way, a cylinder with a toleranced diameter will not fit into its hole if it becomes bent during the manufacturing process.
 So, it also needs a straightness control, which is tricky to communicate with basic plus-minus tolerancing.
+Parts with complex shapes and unpredictable variations require GD&T practices that go beyond basic plus-minus tolerancing.

 GD&T Symbol Examples

 GD&T uses a library of symbols to communicate design intents.
-There are several standards available worldwide that describe the symbols and define the rules used in GD&T, including the American Society of Mechanical Engineers (ASME) Y14.5 and standards from the International Organization for Standardization (ISO), which vary slightly.
+There are several standards available worldwide that describe the symbols and define the rules used in GD&T, including the American Society of Mechanical Engineers Y14.5 and standards from the International Organization for Standardization (ISO), which vary slightly.

 GD&T chart

-How GD&T is Used in the CNC Industry
+How GD&T Is Used in the CNC Industry

 GD&T is a large and complex topic, and diving into it is like learning a new language.
 It is a means of eliminating misinterpretation and is essential to machining, as it makes it easier to create acceptable mating parts.